PR pixi-reels

 The one-liner.
 Builds a ReelSet wired to a FakeTicker with HeadlessSymbol-backed entries for every id you pass in.
 Returns a handle with two convenience methods:

-• spinAndLand(grid)spin() → setResult(grid) → skip().
-Resolves synchronously because skip() force-lands without any animation frames.
+• spinAndLand(grid). spin() → setResult(grid) → skipSpin().
+Resolves synchronously because skipSpin() force-lands without any animation frames.
 This is how every mechanic test asserts outcomes in milliseconds.

 Why this composition is testable